 Adrienne agreed, saying, “When Mom was diagnosed, at least I knew where my pancreas was.
 A lot of people don’t realize it’s in there, buried in between a bunch of other organs.”

-They want people in their community to get to the doctor sooner with any symptoms so the disease can be diagnosed earlier if it is there.
+The mother-daughter duo wants people in their community to get to the doctor sooner with any symptoms so the disease can be diagnosed earlier if it’s there.

-After her surgery, though, she did connect with PanCAN and got matched with its Survivor & Caregiver Network volunteers.
+Roberta wishes she knew about PanCAN Patient Services sooner.
+After her surgery, she connected with PanCAN and got matched with its Survivor & Caregiver Network volunteers.
 “It was encouraging to talk to others who had been diagnosed.”

-Adrienne and Roberta also appreciate the community they’ve built through their volunteer work.
+Adrienne and Roberta also value the close-knit community they’ve built through their volunteer work.
 “It doesn’t matter how you came into the organization – everyone is loving and supportive,” Adrienne shared.
 “Being around these people has given us hope and encouragement.”

 Unfortunately, precautions during the coronavirus disease (COVID-19) pandemic have put a hold on the volunteers’ in-person outreach – a key component of their awareness efforts.
 They hope events can safely restart soon so the group can keep reaching people with their message.